thetrippp/Rigidbody-FPS-Controller/README.md

 11. In the script choose GROUND in the field WHAT IS GROUND?.
 12. Add all of the ground elements(the ones you want to walk on) on the GROUND layer.
 13. ENJOY THE AWESOMENESS!!
+(optional) but recommended.
+14. Create a Physics material in the project panel and set the friction or drag to 0.
+15. Apply this material to all the mesh renderer of all the GROUND elements.

 Also included is a file that allows for a better feeling and more responsive and tactile jumping from the tutorial by BOARD TO BITS GAMES: https://www.youtube.com/watch?v=7KiK0Aqtmzc